SickChill/SickChill.Wiki/Settings-explained.md

 `Scan and Process`
 Lets you enable/disable the scanning of the TV Download Dir.
 `Don't delete empty folders `
-Lets you select if SickRage should remove or delete empty folders left after moving the episode file.
+Lets you select if Sick-Rage should remove or delete empty folders left after moving the episode file.
 `Auto Post-Processing Frequency`
 This lets you set the time between scans in the TV Download Dir as described above.
 Dont go below 10 minutes as that can cause detection problem.
 It can happen that the next scan happens when the previous scan is still moving a file.
 Than you will receive errors that the file/folder doesn't exist etc.
 `Unpack`
-In case a rar collection is detected in the TV Download Dir, SickRage can unrar them.
+In case a rar collection is detected in the TV Download Dir, Sick-Rage can unrar them.
 `Use Failed Downloads`
 Lets you enable failed downloads.
 This gives you the opportunity to mark a nzb/torrent as failed and added to the failed.db, so that the same isn't downloaded again.
 `Delete Failed`
-In case a failed download is detected in the TV Download Dir, SickRage will delete the folder.
+In case a failed download is detected in the TV Download Dir, Sick-Rage will delete the folder.

 #### Episode Naming